PolMuri/Hack-the-box/README.md

 # Hack-the-box
-The machine writeups I have done written in Catalan
+The machines and challenges writeups I have done written in Catalan my native lenguage.